overrider/easyUART/README.md

 will add the command to an outgoing buffer.
 The main while loop will now, on each iteration, pick one outgong item and send it to the UART.

+The code will send #PNG to the UART device every 10 seconds, and expects the UART device to send back #POK as a reply.
+If there is no reply received, the app will notice there is a communication issue.
+Of course you may take this part of the code out or adapt it to your personal needs.

 ## Configuration
 Adapt app.h to set your device and baudrate.
 If you don't have a UART device such as an Arduino to test with, you can emulate one using socat: